 Yeah, it's this weekend.

-They could have a no kings rally, which is my understanding, a bunch of paid protesters, probably elderly white people, who will wander around and not cause any trouble, and they believe that the wandering around on the weekend will help save them from Trump stealing their democracy.
+They could have a no-kings rally, which is my understanding, a bunch of paid protesters, probably elderly white people, who will wander around and not cause any trouble.

-So, first of all, nobody's stealing their democracy.
+So first of all, nobody's stealing their democracy.

 Second of all, there is no logical common sense way that people wandering around this weekend on a nice autumn day is going to change anything in the real world.

-So you've got an imaginary problem, which they have matched with an imaginary solution, and they're all going to be marching around, marching around this weekend, and the Republicans are just going to be watching and saying what the hell is all this?
+So you've got an imaginary problem, which they have matched with an imaginary solution, and they're all going to be marching around this weekend.

 What's your imaginary problem?